Kindness

 Hard as it may be to do at times, remaining calm and kind can bring the problem down to a human level.
 You cannot discipline your way out of substance use.
 It takes much more.
 Instead, peel back the layers and discover what is going on for your child.

 You may feel scared to find out what is behind the substance use.
-It can bring up feelings of guilt about things you wish you had done differently.
+It can bring up guilt about things you wish you had done differently.
 I understand because I felt the same way.
 Yet, when you work to understand the core of the problem, the healing can begin.

 Here are five ways that kindness can help you heal when substance use has knocked on your door.